-Walking in the path is easy, but quite downhill, so the return is a bit tedious (but short).
-After 10' of walking from Gouverneto, you will meet the cave of Arkoudiotissa with the ancient temple of Artemis.
+Avlaki gorge is located at the area Arkoudovounia in Melecha Cape, near the monastery Gouverneto, 16km east of Chania city.
+It is one of the most important gorges in Crete with a particular religious value, as many monks and hermits found shelter in its caves.
+Inside the small canyon there is the deserted Katholiko monastery, one of the oldest monasteries in Crete; therefore, the gorge is also called Katholiko Gorge.
+The gorge is not accessible in all its length, but there is a paved path that starts from the Monastery of Our Lady of Angels Gouverneto and heads to Katholiko monastery.
+Walking in the path is easy, but quite downhill, so the return is a bit tiring.
+After 10' of walking, you will meet the Cave Arkoudiotissa with the ancient temple of Artemis.
 From there the trail becomes steeper and the scenery rougher.
-After 10 more minutes, you arrive at the abandoned monastery of Katholiko with the cavernous church of St. John the Hermit, who lived here.
-The cave is very deep (151m) and whoever wants to walk inside it must have a torch.
+After 10 more minutes, you arrive at the abandoned monastery of Katholiko and the cave of Saint John the Hermit, who lived here.
+The cave is very deep (151m) and whoever wants to walk inside it must have a torch..

 From the monastery, one can walk along the riverbed for more 15-25 and reach the exit of the gorge to the sea, after meeting the caves where the hermits lived in the past.
-At the exit of the gorge, a narrow and rocky fjord is shaped with deep blue waters.
-There is a small Venetian well, a small harbor where the monks parked and repaired their boats and the quarry for the materials of the monastery.
+At the exit of the gorge, a narrow and rocky fjord is shaped with deep blue water.
+There is a small Venetian well, a small harbor where the monks parked and repaired their boats and the quarry for the building materials of the monastery.
 Also, here is a boat-shaped rock, which is said to be a pirate ship that was petrified by the curses of the abbot of the monastery.